Package 'ceas'

 Title: Cellular Energetics Analysis Software

-Authors: Rachel House [aut, cre] , James Eapen [aut] , Hui Shen [fnd] , Carrie Graveel [fnd] , Matthew Steensma [fnd] , Van Andel Institute [cph]
+Authors: Rachel House [aut, cre] , James P. Eapen [aut] , Hui Shen [fnd] , Carrie R. Graveel [fnd] , Matthew R. Steensma [fnd] , Van Andel Institute [cph]

 Maintainer: Rachel House <[email protected]>